pmunts/muntsos/README.md

 specification](http://tech.munts.com/libsimpleio.dll) for
 **`libsimpleio.dll`**.

-The combination of Visual Studio + NuGet + libsimpleio provides a very high productivity development environment for creating embedded systems software to run on MuntsOS.
+The combination of Visual Studio + NuGet + **`libsimpleio.dll`**
+provides a very high productivity development environment for creating embedded systems software to run on MuntsOS.
 With [RemObjects Elements](https://www.remobjects.com/elements), a commercial Visual Studio addon product, you can even compile Object Pascal, Java, Go, and Swift programs, all using **`libsimpleio.dll`**, to .Net program